teereks/telegraf-installer/accessory-configs/telegraf/liquorice/README.md

 ## Filtering and routing

-This configuration uses some filtering to route metrics to multiple outputs.
+This configuration uses some filtering to route the metrics to multiple outputs.
 It is important to understand that the `inputs.influxdb_listener` reads the destination-database from the incoming requests and tags the metric with that information.

-Incoming metrics are routed to local databases with the same names as the destination-databases.
-This mechanic can be simplified as simple data-transfer from one system to another, some could call this replication.
+Incoming metrics are then routed to local database with the same name as the destination-database.
+This mechanism can be simplified as simple data-transfer from one system to another, some could call this replication.

 Incoming metrics are also routed to another output: `outputs.http`.
-There are two of these outputs in the configuration and they are identical apart from the URLs.
+There are two of these outputs in the configuration and they are identical apart from the defined URLs.
 These outputs sends metrics to two different HTTP-endpoints depending on the `database_tag`.